Rutschman drives in 2, Orioles avoid sweep, beat Jays 5-4 - NewsBreak

 Rutschman drives in 2, Orioles avoid sweep, beat Jays 5-4

-TORONTO (AP) — Adley Rutschman hit a two-run single in the ninth inning and the Baltimore Orioles turned the 15th triple play in team history, rallying to beat the Toronto Blue Jays 5-4 Sunday to avoid a three-game sweep.

-“One of our better wins of the year, especially with the last couple of days being so disappointing,” manager Brandon Hyde said.

-Jesús Aguilar hit a solo homer, his first with the Orioles, as Baltimore (76-69) won for the second time in its past eight meetings with Toronto (83-64).
+Jesús Aguilar hit a solo homer as Baltimore (76-69) won for the second time in its past eight meetings with Toronto (83-64).
 Rutschman went 2 for 3 with two walks.

 Joey Krehbiel (5-4) pitched a perfect eighth for the win.
 Félix Bautista earned his 14th save in 15 chances, pitching around George Springer’s two-out RBI double.